Val d'Isère, France: Family Ski Guide

 Best Zones for Families

-Le Fornet (the hamlet at the valley's end) empties out while everyone gravitates back toward the main village, making it ideal for nervous intermediates who want mellow blues without dodging traffic.
-La Daille works well if you're staying in that neighborhood for better value accommodation, with easy greens right off the gondola.
+Le Fornet empties out while everyone gravitates toward the main village, making it ideal for nervous intermediates who want mellow blues without dodging traffic.
+La Daille works well for better value accommodation, with easy greens right off the gondola.

 Ski Schools Worth Booking

-There's Oxygène that caps group sizes at 6 to 8 kids and runs lunch clubs (environ €45) where instructors supervise a mountain meal after morning lessons, buying parents a proper ski day.
-Evolution 2 offers the same setup with equally strong reviews from English-speaking families.
+Oxygène caps group sizes at 6 to 8 kids and runs lunch clubs (environ €45) where instructors supervise a mountain meal after morning lessons.
+Evolution 2 offers the same setup with equally strong reviews.
 Both charge around €65 to €90 per half-day for group lessons.

-There's New Generation that's British-run with exclusively English instruction, particularly popular for first-timers who benefit from clear communication when learning fundamentals.
-The ESF (École du Ski Français) runs the biggest operation and offers taster sessions for 3 to 4 year olds in their kindergarten if you want to test the waters before committing to a full week.
+New Generation is British-run with exclusively English instruction, particularly popular for first-timers.
+The ESF runs the biggest operation and offers taster sessions for 3 to 4 year olds in their kindergarten.

 Trail Map